 2. A buzz-worthy social scene

-Del Mar's nightlife remains a significant attraction for SoCal's affluent residents seeking high-end entertainment.
+The area's nightlife remains a significant reason why residents love living in Del Mar.
 Travel up and down Camino Del Mar, and you're sure to find a restaurant, bar, or shop worthy of your attention.
 The dining and after-hours scene is a particular highlight, with many establishments serving a roster of international flavors daily.
 The Del Mar Highlands Town Center and Del Mar Plaza are two spots where you can partake in some of Del Mar's best dining and shopping options.
 Whether it's date night, a family dinner out, or a drink with friends and colleagues, Del Mar is a great place to see and be seen.